realkarimsaleh/HomeLab-Chronicles/Setup-Guides/README.md

 # Setup Guides

 This section of **HomeLab Chronicles** provides step-by-step setup guides for the projects I have persued in my home lab.
-Below is a list of available guides, organized by category.
+Below is a list of available guides, organised by category.

 ## Guides